Key events of the 20th century: The world at the end of the century

 However, several problems face the world.
 The gap between rich and poor nations continued to widen.
 Some said that this problem could not be fixed, that there was a set amount of wealth and it could only be shared by so many.
 Others said that the powerful nations with large economies were not doing enough to help improve the rapidly evolving economies of the Third World.
 However, developing countries faced many challenges, including the scale of the task to be surmounted, rapidly growing populations, and the need to protect the environment and the cost that goes along with it.
-Meanwhile in South Africa, the apartheid came to an end and Nelson Mandela became the nation's first black president, leading to the formation of a new democratic government, after having been ruled for four and a half decades of systemised racial segregation.
-In Rwanda, an estimated one million people were massacred in the genocide, which included targets of Tutsis and moderate Hutu and Twa people.

 Terrorism rose in the late century; the Oklahoma City bombing killed 168.
 Dictatorship and the spread of nuclear weapons were other issues requiring attention.
 The world was still blighted by small-scale wars and other violent conflicts, fueled by competition over resources and ethnic conflicts.
 Despots such as Kim Jong-il of North Korea continued to lead their nations toward the development of nuclear weapons.

+The human population grew by approximately 4.5 billion people during the 20th century, increasing from about 1.6 billion in 1900 to just over 6 billion by the year 2000.

 Disease threatened to destabilize many regions of the world.
 New viruses such as SARS and West Nile continued to spread.
 In poor nations, malaria and other diseases affected the majority of the population.
 Millions were infected with HIV, the virus which causes AIDS.
 The virus was becoming an epidemic in southern Africa.
 Usage of penicillin became widespread to combat bacterial infections worldwide.

 Perhaps most importantly, it was speculated that in the long term, environmental problems threatened the planet's livability.
 The most serious problem was global warming, which was predicted to frequently flood coastal areas, due to human-caused emission of greenhouse gases, particularly carbon dioxide produced by the burning of fossil fuels.
 Like the threat of a nuclear world war, the shift of climate change has since added to the fear of the possibility of human extinction, although not overnight but over several decades.
 This prompted many nations to negotiate and sign the Kyoto treaty, which set mandatory limits on carbon dioxide emissions.

-The celebration of the 20th century’s ending expressed the popular opinion that New Year's Eve 1999 and New Year's Day 2000 marked the turn of the millennium, while strictly speaking the 20th century ended on New Year's Eve 2000 and the 21st century began on New Year's Day 2001.
+The celebration of the 20th century's ending expressed the popular opinion that New Year's Eve 1999 and New Year's Day 2000 marked the turn of the millennium, while strictly speaking the 20th century ended on New Year's Eve 2000 and the 21st century began on New Year's Day 2001.